Prayer & Free Will

 Want me to continue?
 I could cite another 3,271 examples.
 Or you could step away from your faulty logic and accept that which is patently true to anyone who isn’t afraid to scrutinize their beliefs.

-Again, aside from an act of nature, there is no prayer that does not collide with free will.
+Again, aside from an act of nature, there is no prayer that doesn’t eventually collide with free will.
 They all do.
 This stunning fact negates the efficacy of prayer as long as you cling to the free will excuse.

 So decide.
 Either cling to the excuse and accept that prayer cannot work (unless you desire a sunny day, some rain, or perhaps for the tornado to bypass your home, thus sparing your porn collection and weed), or concede that prayer can influence free will and accept my challenge without a lame excuse which never really applied in the first place.